-- (4) The proposed project will benefit from a diversity of perspectives, including those of families, educators, TA providers, researchers, and policy makers, among others, in its development and operation. - (f) Address the following application requirements.
-The applicant must- - (1) Include, in Appendix A, a logic model that depicts, at a minimum, the goals, activities, outputs, and intended outcomes of the proposed project.

-(2) Include, in Appendix A, a conceptual framework for the project;

-- (3) Include, in Appendix A, personnel-loading charts and timelines, as applicable, to illustrate the management plan described in the narrative; - (4) Include, in the budget, attendance at the following: - (i) A one and one-half day kick-off meeting in Washington, DC, after receipt of the award, and an annual planning meeting in Washington, DC, with the OSEP project officer and other relevant staff during each subsequent year of the project period.
+- (f) Address the following application requirements.
+The applicant must- - (1) Include, in Appendix A, a logic model that depicts, at a minimum, the goals, activities, outputs, and intended outcomes of the proposed project; - (2) Include, in Appendix A, a conceptual framework for the project; - (3) Include, in Appendix A, personnel-loading charts and timelines, as applicable, to illustrate the management plan described in the narrative; - (4) Include, in the budget, attendance at the following: - (i) A one and one-half day kick-off meeting in Washington, DC, after receipt of the award, and an annual planning meeting in Washington, DC, with the OSEP project officer and other relevant staff during each subsequent year of the project period.

-Note: Within 30 days of receipt of the award, a post-award teleconference must be held between the OSEP project officer and the grantee's project director or other authorized representative.
+Note: Within 30 days of receipt of the award, a post-award teleconference must be held between the OSEP project officer and the grantee's project director or other authorized representative;

-- (ii) A two and one-half day project directors' conference in Washington, DC, during each year of the project period; - (iii) Two annual two-day trips to attend Department briefings, Department-sponsored conferences, and other meetings, as requested by OSEP; and - (iv) A one-day intensive 3+2 review meeting in Washington, DC, during the last half of the second year of the project period; - (5) Include, in the budget, a line item for an annual set-aside of five percent of the grant amount to support emerging needs that are consistent with the proposed project's intended outcomes, as those needs are identified in consultation with and approved by the OSEP project officer.
-With approval from the OSEP project officer, the project must reallocate any remaining funds from this annual set-aside no later than the end of the third quarter of each budget period;

-(6) Maintain a Web site, with an easyto-navigate design, that meets government or industry-recognized standards for accessibility; and

-(7) Include, in Appendix A, an assurance to assist OSEP with the transfer of pertinent resources and products and to maintain the continuity of services to States during the transition to this new award period, as appropriate.
+- (ii) A two and one-half day project directors' conference in Washington, DC, during each year of the project period; - (iii) Four annual two-day trips to attend Department briefings, Department-sponsored conferences, and other meetings, as requested by OSEP; and - (iv) A one-day intensive 3+2 review meeting in Washington, DC, during the last half of the second year of the project period. - (5) Include, in the budget, a line item for an annual set-aside of five percent of the grant amount to support emerging needs that are consistent with the proposed project's intended outcomes, as those needs are identified in consultation with and approved by the OSEP project officer.
+With approval from the OSEP project officer, the project must reallocate any remaining funds from this annual set-aside no later than the end of the third quarter of each budget period; - (6) Maintain a Web site that meets government or industry-recognized standards for accessibility; and - (7) Include, in Appendix A, an assurance to assist OSEP with the transfer of pertinent resources and products and to maintain the continuity of services to States during the transition to this new award period, as appropriate.

-Fourth and Fifth Years of the Project

-In deciding whether to continue funding the project for the fourth and fifth years, the Secretary will consider the requirements of 34 CFR 75.253(a), as well as-

-(a) The recommendation of a 3+2 review team consisting of experts selected by the Secretary.
-This review will be conducted during a one-day intensive meeting that will be held during the last half of the second year of the project period;
+Fourth and Fifth Years of the Project: In deciding whether to continue funding the project for the fourth and fifth years, the Secretary will consider the requirements of 34 CFR 75.253(a), as well as(a) The recommendation of a 3+2 review team consisting of experts selected by the Secretary.
+This review will be conducted during a one-day intensive meeting that will be held during the last half of the second year of the project period.

-(b) The timeliness and assessment of how well the requirements of the negotiated cooperative agreement have been or are being met by the project; and
+(b) The success and timeliness with which the requirements of the negotiated cooperative agreement have been or are being met by the project.